The Tonight Show Starring Jimmy Fallon: Notable episodes

 On February 4, 2018, the show aired its second live show from the Orpheum Theatre in Minneapolis, Minnesota as a lead-out program to NBC's broadcast of Super Bowl LII.
 The show included guests Justin Timberlake (who was the featured performer at that year's halftime show), the cast of This Is Us including Milo Ventimiglia, Mandy Moore, Sterling K. Brown, Chrissy Metz, and Justin Hartley, and Dwayne Johnson, with performances by Timberlake featuring Chris Stapleton.

 On February 20, 2019, during that night's episode, The Tonight Shows YouTube channel reached 20 million subscribers, making it the first late-night talk show to achieve such a milestone.

+A brief clip from a February 6, 2020 episode of the show featuring RuPaul went viral on social media.
+The clip shows Fallon awkwardly referring to RuPaul as the "first drag queen to cover Vanity Fair," prompting RuPaul to correct him by jokingly stating, "A drag queen?
+I am the Queen of Drag."
+The moment was widely shared and memed for Fallon's visibly uncomfortable reaction, with users jokingly framing it as a potential "cancellation," though it generated no substantive controversy.

 On March 26, 2021, TikTok celebrity Addison Rae appeared on the show.
 During a segment, she taught Fallon how to do some popular TikTok dances.
 The segment faced much backlash due to its failure to credit all the many Black creators of the dances, despite NBC's later crediting of the creators in the description of the video on YouTube.
 In lieu of an apology, on April 6, Fallon interviewed virtually all of the creators of the dances.

 On April 1, 2022, both Fallon and Jimmy Kimmel swapped places as part of an April Fools' Day prank with the former hosting Jimmy Kimmel Live! from Los Angeles and the latter in Studio 6B for The Tonight Show.
 Only a small number of producers, writers and network executives were notified prior.

 On August 13, 2022, the show's YouTube channel reached 30 million subscribers and became the first and the only show as of 2023 to achieve this landmark.

+An interview with Hudson Williams on the January 7, 2026 episode went viral, amassing 45 million views across the show's social and digital platforms within two days.
+While promoting his sports romance series Heated Rivalry, Williams taught Fallon the "frog stretch," a common ice hockey stretch with sexual overtones.
+Fallon was aware that Williams would teach him a hockey stretch, but the producers deliberately did not inform him of its sexually suggestive nature.
+Fallon later compared the fan turnout outside NBC's headquarters to Beatlemania.